DS3Lab/shift/README.md

 * **Database Utilities**: All operations related to database accesses are under `common/db_tools/`.

+* **Successive Halving Simulator**: We have implemented a simulator for running successive halving with some parameters, including the chunk size, budget, cost of models, etc. The simulator can be found at `simulator/`.

 ## How a SHiFT-QL Statement is Processed

 * **Parse**: The SHiFT-QL statement is first parsed into a query tree at the client-side, which is similar to the query tree in database systems.